martinriviere/strangler-things/README.md

 If you use an Android phone with Chrome, a popup should suggest you to add the app to your homescreen.
 If not, please go to the settings menu, and click the Add to Home Screen button.

 ### iOS using Safari
-Please click on the share button, and then Add to Home Screen.
+Please click the share button, and then Add to Home Screen.

 ## Development mode